 Because genital skin is thin, many topicals used for other parts of the body are not an option.
 Your health care provider may prescribe a low-dose steroid, but limit its use.
 Frequent use of steroid creams can thin the skin and cause stretch marks.
 Vitamin D compounds also can be a good choice.

 "The bottom line is finding a provider who is willing to hear or see things, hear you out and conversely, accept that there will be a degree of trial-and-error figuring out what you can comfortably and safely use," Jacobson said.

 However, just having psoriasis in the genital area increases its severity, even if you are clear elsewhere.
 Because of that, consider discussing systemic or biologic treatments, especially if your genital psoriasis is not responding to topicals, Jacobson said.

 Using lubricants or a lubricated condom can help prevent a friction injury from sex.
-It's also important to keep in mind that if you are using a treatment in the genital area to inform your sexual partner so he or she can keep a look out for a skin reaction on their end.
+It's also important to let your sexual partner know if you are using a treatment in the genital area so he or she can watch for potential skin reactions.

 If you want to speak with someone about genital psoriasis, contact NPF's Patient Navigation Center.
 Our team can help you understand treatment options and find a specialist in your area who knows how to treat genital psoriasis.
 This service is free and confidential.